-For the 'sweepstakes scam' mentioned above, the red flag to watch for is a request for a fee to claim your prize.
-No legitimate sweepstakes or lottery will ask you to send money upfront to claim the prize.
-If the person on the other end of the phone asks for a credit card number to verify your identity, immediately hang up.
-That's another sure sign of the sweepstakes phone scam.
+First of all, know this: no legitimate sweepstakes or lottery will ask you to send money upfront to claim a prize.
+If the person on the other end of the phone asks for a credit card number to verify your identity or any reason, hang up.

-Expiring warranty: The expiring warranty is a phone scam that doesn't even require a live caller on the other end of your phone.
-Instead, an automated message will click on when you answer the phone.
-The message will tell you that the warranty on your car is about to expire.
-After the recording ends -- if you haven't hung up -- a live operator comes on the line and requests a payment for a new warranty.
-If you pay?
-You'll never receive any paperwork, and you'll never receive a payout should you damage your car.
+This one doesn’t even have a live caller on the other end of your phone.
+Instead, an automated message (or robo-dialer) will click on when you answer the phone.
+The message will tell you that the warranty on your car is expiring.
+After the recording ends and you haven’t hung up, a live operator comes on the line and requests payment for a new warranty.
+Again, it’s a scam and you’ll be out a warranty and your money.

 For further protection, sign up for the National Do Not Call Registry.
 Registering should prevent most unwanted calls from reaching you.
 And if you think that you’ve fallen for a scam, even if you’ve already sent money, contact the Federal Trade Commission at 877-FTC-HELP.